Parliamentary Budget Control: International Comparisons and Practices

 22/12/2025

-3. Structure and Responsibilities of Parliamentary Budgetary Control Committees
+- Structure and Responsibilities of the Parliamentary Committee on Budgetary Control

-7. Interaction between the Budget and the Budgetary Control Process
+- Interaction between Budgeting and Budgetary Control Processes

-8. The Evolution of Budgetary Control over Recent Decades
+- Evolution of Budgetary Control over the Past Decades

 Document Introduction

-Commissioned by the European Parliament's Committee on Budgetary Control, this report provides a comprehensive international comparative analysis of parliamentary budgetary control practices across the 27 EU Member States and five non-EU countries: Canada, Norway, Switzerland, the United Kingdom, and the United States.
+This report, commissioned by the European Parliament's Committee on Budgetary Control, provides a comprehensive international comparative analysis of parliamentary budgetary control practices across the 27 European Union member states and five non-EU countries: Canada, Norway, Switzerland, the United Kingdom, and the United States.
 The core objective of the study is to offer a comprehensive overview of how national parliaments exercise their budgetary control functions, the institutions and structures involved, and the similarities and differences in these practices.
 It aims to serve as a reference and a source of good practices for the European Parliament's oversight activities and its dialogue with national parliaments.

-The report first clarifies the concept and objectives of parliamentary budgetary control, defined as the oversight, scrutiny, evaluation, and even approval activities undertaken by the legislature to ensure the lawful, efficient, transparent, and accountable use of public funds.
-The study reveals that while the fundamental principles of budgetary control are shared, the institutional arrangements, legal frameworks, political cultures, and informal practices vary significantly across countries, with no single "optimal model."
-The report provides a detailed comparison of the types of committees responsible for budgetary control in national parliaments (e.g., budget/finance committees, public accounts committees, audit committees), analyzing their composition, investigative powers, and the limitations of their oversight scope.
-Simultaneously, the report delves into the models of Supreme Audit Institutions (SAIs) in different countries (e.g., judicial, parliamentary, board models) and their crucial role in budgetary control, emphasizing that the independent audit they provide is a cornerstone of parliamentary democratic accountability.
+The report first clarifies the concept and objectives of parliamentary budgetary control, which encompasses the oversight, review, evaluation, and even approval activities conducted by legislative bodies to ensure the lawful, efficient, transparent, and accountable use of public funds.
+The study reveals that while the fundamental principles of budgetary control are similar, significant differences exist in institutional arrangements, legal frameworks, political cultures, and informal practices across countries, with no single optimal model.
+The report provides a detailed comparison of the types of committees responsible for budgetary control within national parliaments (e.g., Budget/Finance Committees, Public Accounts Committees, Audit Committees), analyzing their composition, investigative powers, and the limitations of their oversight scope.
+Simultaneously, the report delves into the models of Supreme Audit Institutions (SAIs) in different countries (e.g., judicial, parliamentary, committee-based) and their crucial role in budgetary control, emphasizing that the independent audits they provide are a cornerstone of parliamentary democratic accountability.

-A core chapter of the report focuses on the "discharge" procedure (or similar mechanisms) in various countries.
-The study finds that among the 32 countries examined, 24 have a formal parliamentary vote to approve the audited accounts of the previous year's budget (the discharge procedure), while eight countries, including Canada and Finland, rely on continuous oversight mechanisms rather than an annual vote.
-The analysis covers the legal basis for discharge, the responsible bodies, the approval criteria (ranging from mere financial compliance to performance evaluation), the exercise of parliamentary investigative powers, and the consequences of refusal to grant discharge (often carrying significant political weight but no direct legal penalties).
-The report also explores the interaction between budgetary control and budget planning, highlighting the increasing integration of "ex-ante" planning and "ex-post" oversight in modern budgeting.
-This trend is manifested in the promotion of performance-oriented budgeting and the feedback of audit findings and performance information into the next budget cycle through mechanisms like mid-year adjustments and evaluation reports.
+A core chapter of the report focuses on the discharge procedures (or similar mechanisms) in various countries.
+The research finds that among the 32 countries studied, 24 have a formal parliamentary procedure for voting on and approving the audited accounts of the previous fiscal year.
+In contrast, eight countries, including Canada and Finland, rely on continuous oversight mechanisms rather than an annual vote.
+The study analyzes the legal basis for discharge, the responsible bodies, the criteria for approval (ranging from mere financial compliance to performance evaluation), the exercise of parliamentary investigative powers, and the consequences of refusal to grant discharge (often carrying significant political weight but no direct legal penalties).
+The report also explores the interaction between budgetary control and budget planning, highlighting the growing trend of integrating ex-ante planning with ex-post oversight in modern budgetary practices.
+This is evidenced by the promotion of performance-oriented budgeting and the feedback of audit findings and performance information into the next budget cycle through mechanisms like mid-year adjustments and evaluation reports.

 Finally, the report examines the evolution in the field of budgetary control over the past two decades, particularly following the 2008 financial crisis and the eurozone crisis.
 Reforms during this period led to the establishment of numerous independent fiscal institutions and parliamentary budget offices, aimed at enhancing fiscal transparency, strengthening ex-ante scrutiny, and ensuring compliance with EU fiscal rules.
-Concurrently, audit practices expanded from traditional compliance auditing to performance auditing, assessing the economy, efficiency, and effectiveness of public fund usage.
-Digital transformation has also increased oversight efficiency through real-time financial monitoring and data-driven audits.
+Concurrently, audit practices expanded from traditional compliance audits to performance audits assessing the economy, efficiency, and effectiveness of public fund usage.
+Digital transformation has also improved oversight efficiency through real-time financial monitoring and data-driven auditing.
 The report concludes that effective budgetary control depends not only on formal procedures and institutional capacity but also on political will, institutional independence, and a culture that views planning, spending, and oversight as a continuous cycle.